jbcodeforce/openshift-studies/docs/notes-ocp-training.md

 ## Container technology

-difference between container applications and traditional deployments
+Difference between container applications and traditional deployments

 * The major drawback to traditionally deployed software application is that the application's dependencies are entangled with the runtime environment
 * a traditionally deployed application must be stopped before updating the associated dependencies